Statutes

 6. The Board decides the time and venue of the World Conferences.

-8. Each member organisation will itself be responsible for the costs of its delegate’s participation in a Board meeting.
-IUT pays the costs for the President and Vice President.
+8. Each member organisation will itself be responsible for the costs of its representative’s or representatives’ participation in a Board meetings and other meetings.
+IUT pays the costs for the President and Vice Presidents.
 Other expenditure will be defrayed by the IUT.

 9. The Board may establish ad-hoc Committees or working groups.

-10. The Board shall no later than one year (two board meetings) before the next World Conference appoint a Nominations Committee consisting of three members from the Board, which shall advise the Board of the elections and decisions at the Board meeting prior to the World Conference.
+10. The Board shall no later than one year (two board meetings) before the next World Conference appoint a Nominations Committee consisting of three members from the Board, which shall advise the Board of the nominations at the Board meeting approximately 6 months prior to the

 a. deal with the Executive Committee’s report on operations and financial statement,